celi-07/StoreEgg/README.md

 3. Set up react native environment
 4. Run the project with npm run android

-Or simply click on the [Download Link](https://github.com/celi-07/StoreEgg/releases/download/Release/app-release.apk)
+Or simply click on the [Download Link](https://github.com/celi-07/StoreEgg/releases/download/Release/app-release.apk) for the APK